-It is the coach's responsibility to notify the appropriate Level Director of any possible suspensions or match penalties immediately following the game.
+It is the Head Coach and the Managers responsibility to notify the appropriate Level Director of any possible suspensions or match penalties immediately following the game.

 The appropriate Level Director shall consult with the Vice-President of On-Ice Operations to determine potential disciplinary actions for the infraction(s) or inappropriate conduct of any coach, manager, team official or member of the association.